rclone/rclone/docs/content/rc.md

 ### --rc-web-gui-update

+Set this flag to check and update rclone-webui-react from the rc-web-fetch-url.

+Default Off.

+### --rc-web-gui-force-update

-Set this flag to Download / Force update rclone-webui-react from the rc-web-fetch-url.
+Set this flag to force update rclone-webui-react from the rc-web-fetch-url.

+Default Off.

+### --rc-web-gui-no-open-browser

+Set this flag to disable opening browser automatically when using web-gui.

 Default Off.